What is the Best Island to Visit in Hawaiʻi?

 Island of Hawaiʻi (The Big Island)

-The Island of Hawaiʻi is best known for being the only island where you can see lava (Hawaiʻi Volcanoes National Park), its unique black and green sand beaches, wide-open scenic drives, the tallest point in Hawaiʻi (Mauna Kea), the stunning Kohala Mountains, and the famed Kona Coast.
+The Island of Hawaiʻi is best known for being the only island where you can see lava (Hawaiʻi Volcanoes National Park), its unique black and green sand beaches, wide-open scenic drives, the tallest point in Hawaiʻi (Mauna Kea), the stunning Kohala Mountains, and the renowned Kona Coast.

 That being said, of all the islands talked about so far, the Big Island is truly a stand-alone topic in terms of how different it is from the rest.